Quantum Invariants and Fiberedness: Nice and fibered knots

-We interpret the fact that the $F_K$ invariant reads the Hopf invariant of fibered knots as additional support for \cref{conj:nice-fibered}, and it suggests that the inversion datum may have a topological interpretation.
-In particular, it can detect the fiber surface, which cannot be obtained from the diagram by Seifert's algorithm.
+Note that many fibered knots under 12 crossings are not homogeneous knots, and a fortiori not homogeneous braid knots \cite{Abe10-2}; the first such example is the knot $8_{20}$.
+Moreover, the $(2,1)$-cable on the right-handed trefoil is nice, which shows that fibered knots that are not obtained solely by plumbing Hopf bands may admit inversion data as well.
+This, and the presence of the Hopf invariant in the $F_K$ invariant of fibered knots, provides support for \cref{conj:nice-fibered}.
+It also suggests that the inversion datum itself may have a topological interpretation---it seems to be related to the fiber surface, which cannot in general be obtained from the braid diagram by Seifert's algorithm.

-Interestingly, \cref{conj:L-hopf} and \cref{thm:L-Hopf-homogeneous} have direct consequences on the structure of the Melvin--Morton--Rozansky expansion in terms of the Hopf invariant.
-As we discuss in the next section, this also has consequences on the structure of the colored Jones polynomials or the Habiro series.